jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (bb) a veteran's pension, other than a veteran's pension paid under section 74J(2)(b) of the War Pensions Act 1954:
   (bc) New Zealand superannuation, other than New Zealand superannuation paid under section 26(2)(b) of the New Zealand Superannuation and Retirement Income Act 2001:
   (bd) a living alone payment:
-  (c) a basic grant and independent circumstances grant made under regulations made under section 193 of the Education Act 1964 or section 303 of the Education Act 1989.
+  (c) a basic grant and independent circumstances grant made under regulations made under section 193 of the Education Act 1964, section 303 of the Education Act 1989, or an enactment substituted for those sections.
 Parental leave payments
 (7) A parental leave payment made under Part 7A of the Parental Leave and Employment Protection Act 1987 is included in salary or wages.
 Accommodation benefits
-(8) A benefit treated as income under section CE 1(1)(c) (Amounts derived in connection with employment) is included in salary or wages.
+(8) A benefit treated as income under section CE 1(1B) (Amounts derived in connection with employment) is included in salary or wages.
 Cash contributions
 (9) An amount of an employer's superannuation cash contribution that an employee chooses to have treated as salary or wages under section RD 68 is included in salary or wages.

 ### RD 6 Certain benefits and payments
 When this section applies
-(1) This section applies when an employee receives— (a) an accommodation benefit treated as income under section CE 1(1)(c) (Amounts derived in connection with employment); or (b) another benefit in kind that is included in their salary or wages; or (c) 1 or more of the following payments:
+(1) This section applies when an employee receives— (a) an accommodation benefit treated as income under section CE 1(1B) (Amounts derived in connection with employment); or (b) another benefit in kind that is included in their salary or wages; or (c) 1 or more of the following payments:
     (i) a superannuation payment: